 Yes.
 We do our best to place students that have requested each other in the same room.
 We prioritize placing matched roommates together where we have space available over placing a student in their first choice hall.

 Room Change Request occurs the second week of the fall and spring semesters.
 At this time, you will have the opportunity to submit a written request for a room/hall/roommate change to the Residential Life Department.

-What are the benefits of being a Resident Assistant (RA)?
+What are the benefits of being a Resident Assistant (RA)/Student Staff member?

-RA’s are student staff that live in the residence halls and serve as leaders and resources for residents.
-Some of the benefits include: a free single room, monetary stipend and leadership training.
-Click here to learn more about becoming an RA and apply today!
+Resident Assistants are student staff that live in the residence halls and serve as leaders and resources for residents.
+Apartment Managers and Assistant Resident Directors have similar roles with some additional tasks and responsibilities.
+Some of the benefits of this part-time employment include: leadership training, opportunity to work on campus, monetary stipend, great resume builder, and cost of a room provided.
+Click here to learn more about becoming a Residential Life staff member and apply today!